flant/shell-operator/README.md

 onStartup: 10
 ```

-__schedule__
+### schedule

-This binding is for the periodical running of hooks.
+This binding is used to execute hooks periodically.
 A schedule can be defined with a granularity of seconds.
 Read more about `schedule` bindings [here](HOOKS.md#schedule).

 Example `hook --config` with 2 schedules: